Honda Pilot Insurance Rates

 Rates are averaged for all Honda Pilot models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on Honda Pilot insurance requires being a low-risk driver, having above-average credit, eliminating unnecessary coverage, and dropping full coverage on older vehicles.
-Set aside time to compare rates at least every other year by getting rate quotes from direct companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.
+Saving money on Honda Pilot insurance not only requires being a safe driver, but also maintaining good credit, eliminating unneeded coverage, and bundling your home and auto policies.
+Take the time to shop around at least every two years by getting price quotes from direct carriers like GEICO and Progressive, and also from your local insurance agents.

-- You may be able to save as much as $150 per year just by quoting early and online
+- Drivers can save as much as $120 per year simply by quoting early and online

-- Drivers who require more liability coverage will pay around $440 every year to increase from a minimum limit to a 250/500 level
+- Drivers who require more liability insurance will pay about $530 each year to go from a minimum limit to 250/500 limits

 As you can see from the above information, the average cost of the Honda Pilot for car insurance depends on many variables.
 We can help you lower your Honda Pilot 2016 insurance costs or Honda Pilot 2018 insurance costs, just enter your ZIP code into our FREE quote comparison tool below.